khalid-hussain/shaheen/chap16.md

 afternoon they had organized their foot soldiers and cavalry behind the last trench, which made it impossible for Granada's troops to move forward.
 The flying arrows became a separator between the formations of the two parties.
-Moosa had sufficient infantry troops but he did not issue an order for an all-out attack.
+Musa had sufficient infantry troops but he did not issue an order for an all-out attack.
 His archers had taken up positions in the vicinity of the city.
 His cavalry would move forward and launch attacks in small bands and would return after causing loss to the enemy.